 In an article about the law that was published in March, The Economist proclaimed that "Obamacare appears to be working better than expected.
 First … the proportion of Americans who lack cover has fallen from 16.2 percent to 12.3 percent since 2009.
 Second, the previously terrifying pace of medical inflation has slowed.
 The amount that America spends on health care grew by 3.9 percent a year in nominal terms between 2009 and 2011—having grown by 7.3 percent a year" between 2000 and 2008.

-The New York Times' Paul Krugman has had similarly positive things to say about the law, and in a late-2014 column he described it as a policy that "continues to rack up remarkable (and largely unreported) successes."
+The New York Times' Paul Krugman has had similarly positive things to say about the law.
+In a late-2014 column he described it as a policy that "continues to rack up remarkable (and largely unreported) successes."
 Later, in the same piece, he said, "if you think of Obamacare as a policy intended to improve American lives, it’s going really well."

 As for the American public, they seem to be of both minds as to whether Obamacare is a success or a failure.

-On the one hand, a poll conducted by the Kaiser Family Foundation in January found that when participants were asked to share their general opinion about the law, "unfavorable" outpolled "favorable" by 46 percent to 40 percent.
+Kaiser Family Foundation conducted a poll in January that asked participants to share their general opinion about the law.
+The result: "unfavorable" outpolled "favorable" by 46 percent to 40 percent.

-On the other hand, another recent poll (for United Technologies and National Journal) found that 63 percent of Americans believe Obamacare will "make things better" for people who do not have health insurance, while 59 percent think it will benefit those who are poor.
+United Technologies and National Journal conducted another recent poll with far different results.
+It found that 63 percent of Americans believe Obamacare will "make things better" for people without health insurance.
+But 59 percent think it will benefit those who are poor.
 (Just one-third of participants responded that it would "make things … worse" for those groups.)

-Curiously, that same poll also determined that broad swaths of Americans—Caucasian ones, especially—are wary as to whether the Affordable Care Act will improve their lives or the lives of people like them.
+Curiously, that same poll also determined that broad swaths of Americans are wary as to whether the Affordable Care Act will improve their lives.
 (49 percent said they thought it would make things worse for "people like you and your family," while 33 percent said it would make things better.)

 One last result that's sure to be worth sharing revolves around nearly 60 percent of the Kaiser poll's respondents saying that the law hasn't impacted them personally.
 Still, more people indicated they had been hurt (25 percent) by Obamacare than helped by it (16 percent), which adds yet another wrinkle to this contentious topic.